510 Arizona Ave, Santa Monica, CA 90401 | Available 24/7

 Click It or Ticket Campaign

-Law enforcement in California has implemented a traffic campaign called “Click it or Ticket” in attempts to increase seat belt usage and reduce car accident-related injuries and deaths.
-This campaign debuted in 2005 after following the success of other state who had implemented the campaign.
+Seat belt laws became mandatory in California in January 1, 1986, but it took until 2005 for law enforcement in California to implement a traffic campaign called “Click it or Ticket.”
+This campaign was an attempt to increase seat belt usage and reduce car accident-related injuries and deaths.
+This campaign debuted following the success of other states who had implemented the campaign.

 Seat Belt Use Facts & Statistics

-From the time that the “Click it or Ticket” campaign had been implemented in 2005 to 2018, California saw a 3.4% increase in seat belt usage from 92.5% to 95.9%.
-This is a big step forward from the national average of 90.7% proper seatbelt usage.
+After the “Click it or Ticket” campaign had been implemented in 2005, California saw an 8% increase in seat belt usage that rose from 84% in 2009 to 92% in 2022 [6].
 This campaign has been critical in encouraging motorists in California to follow proper seat belt requirements to avoid sustaining serious injuries in car accidents.
-Motor vehicle crashes are one of the leading causes of unintentional injuries and deaths in the US and more than half of serious injuries and deaths that were the result of a car accident were prompted by individuals who were not properly restrained.
-The data confirms that being properly restrained in a moving vehicle can reduce the likelihood of serious injury and death by roughly 50%.
+Motor vehicle crashes are one of the leading causes of unintentional injuries and deaths in the US and car accident statistics indicate that unrestrained individuals were responsible for 19% of all car accident related fatalities in 2022 [7].
+Data provided by the NHTSA estimates that being properly restrained in a moving vehicle can reduce the likelihood of serious injury and death to front seat car occupants by 45% – 50% [8].
 The cohorts that are more likely to suffer from injuries from not being restrained properly are:

 Effects of Not Wearing a Seat Belt in a Personal Injury Lawsuit